re-1st/HA-3d-floorplan/README.md

 **Automations / Node Red**

 I did quite a lot of my automations in Node Red.
-Because this is a showcase of my dashboard (and also because i am unsure about security) i did not include the Node Red config to this repo.
+Because this is a showcase of my dashboard (and also because i am unsure about security) i initially  did not include the Node Red config to this repo.
 However, some of the visuals you see, like the changing weaher conditions, depend on these automation.
-Let me know if you would like an export of one of these flows and i will try to make them available.
+So i try to add those to this git in the  Node-red-flows folder.
+Let me know if you would like an export of one of the other flows and i will try to make them available.

 **Design**
 - 3d design Build in Sketchup